anonymousCartSignInMode for automatic merging and implementing custom merge logic for more complex scenarios.Use anonymousCartSignInMode

 -

-Fetch the anonymous Cart: retrieve the anonymous Cart's ID from the client (for example, a cookie), and then fetch its details by using the
+Fetch both Carts: retrieve the anonymous Cart ID from the client (for example, a cookie) and fetch both Carts to compare their contents.

 -

-Implementing custom Cart merging logic offers maximum flexibility; however, it also introduces significant complexity in development, testing, and maintenance.
+Custom Cart merging offers maximum flexibility but introduces complexity in development, testing, and maintenance.
+Use it only when the built-in modes don't meet your requirements.

 Key takeaways

-replaces a Customer's active Cart with their anonymous Cart.- For complex business rules such as conditional item merging or user-driven selection, implement custom logic in your backend.
+- For complex business rules like conditional merging or Customer-driven selection, implement custom Cart merging logic in your backend.